-Final compacted target thickness for the laying course should be 30mm.
+Final compacted target thickness for the laying course should be 30mm and no more than 40mm.
 A consistent thickness of bedding material should be maintained with gradients and falls being formed in the sub-base construction, not the laying course material.
 Under no circumstances should the bedding sand be used as a levelling course.
 Tolerances for laying course material are +10 -5mm.